telerik/blazor-docs/components/buttongroup/overview.md

 </TelerikButtonGroup>

 @code{
-    async Task FirstClick(MouseEventArgs args)
+    async Task FirstClick()
     {
-        Console.WriteLine("the first button was clicked.
-Ctrl was pressed: " + args.CtrlKey);
+        Console.WriteLine("the first button was clicked.");
     }

-    async Task SecondClick(MouseEventArgs args)
+    async Task SecondClick()
     {
         Console.WriteLine("the second button was clicked.
-It becomes selected when clicked.
-Alt was pressed: " + args.AltKey);
+It becomes selected when clicked.");
     }
 }
 ````